KyleMarion0/KyleMarion0/README.md

 ### Hi there! 👋

-- 🌱 I’m currently learning linux, networks, and security.
+- 🌱 I’m currently learning networking, security and Azure.
-- 🤔 I’m looking for help with linux.
+- 🤔 I’m looking for help with networking.
 - 📫 My email: kylemarion0512@gmail.com
 - 😄 Pronouns: He/Him/They